wavefrontHQ/docs/pages/doc/logging_overview.md

 Did you notice data anomalies on your chart and want to debug the issue using the logs you sent?
 Right-click on the chart and click **Logs**.
 You navigate to the Log Browser, and you see the logs for the time and source defined on the chart.

-{% include note.html content=" To drill down from metrics to logs, you need to update your settings so that your metrics map to the logs sent from your application.
+{% include note.html content=" To drill down from metrics in dashboards or charts to logs, you need to update your settings so that your metrics map to the logs sent from your application.
 Contact [technical support](wavefront_support_feedback.html#support) to update the settings." %}

 If you don’t see logs, see [logging FAQs](logging_faq.html#dont-see-logs-when-drilling-down-from-a-chart).